University distinguished professor of biochemistry and molecular biophysics

-Subaratnam Muthukrishnan, a university distinguished professor of biochemistry at Kansas State University, is known internationally for his contributions to insect and plant molecular sciences.
+Subaratnam Muthukrishnan, a university distinguished professor of biochemistry and molecular biophysics at Kansas State University, is known internationally for his contributions to insect and plant molecular sciences.
 Muthukrishnan and his associates have cloned several genes involved in plant defenses against fungal pathogens and insect pests, scoring several firsts in plant and insect gene cloning.

 Muthukrishnan holds a patent on the use of a chitinase-based biopesticide, and he and his collaborators have developed varieties of crop plants and other plants more resistant to pests and disease.
 His laboratories examine the organization and functions of genes involved in the synthesis and turnover of the chitin in the exoskeleton of the red flour beetle.
 His research has been supported by more than $5 million in extramural funding.